Welcome to our Picnic Page

 Even when I am in the car headed out the door for the day just to run errands I always have food with me so that way I am not at the mercy of whatever unhealthy stuff I may come in contact with.

 Obviously we can’t always take food with us when we travel but here is our recipe for successful eating for those times when we can.

-The backseat of my car loaded with my foods for a vacation that I took a year ago.
+The backseat of my car loaded with my foods for a vacation that I took a few years ago.